norvig/paip-lisp/docs/chapter1.md

 we will refer to as name.
 It also has a documentation string that states what the function does.
 This is not used in any computation, but documentation strings are crucial tools for debugging and understanding large systems.
-The body of the definition is (f 1 rst (last name)), which is what we used before to pick out the last name of p.
+The body of the definition is (first (last name)), which is what we used before to pick out the last name of p.
 The difference is that here we want to pick out the last name of any name, not just of the particular name p.